Norikura Kōgen – Matsumoto’s Hidden Picturesque Destination

 In the middle, there is Honzawa no Taki Falls (本沢の滝), the most spectacular waterfall of Sanbondaki Falls.
 Just like Zengorō no Taki Falls, in ancient times, practitioners of mountain worship used to train underneath/around the waterfall.

-Lastly, the Kuroizawa no Taki Falls (クロイ沢の滝) at the right is a three-tier waterfall with water flowing over the dark-colored rock cliff.
+Lastly, the Kuroizawa no Taki Falls (クロイ沢の滝) on the right is a three-tier waterfall with water flowing over a dark-coloured rock cliff.

 HERE is a map of the 2 km trekking trail to Sanbondaki Falls.
 As it is in Japanese only, you can also get more information about the course and the condition of the promenade from Norikura Kōgen Tourist Center (のりくら高原観光案内所).